Grateful Dead Download Series Volume 3

-Download Series Volume 3 is a live album by the rock band the Grateful Dead.
-It was recorded on October 26, 1971, at The Palestra in Rochester, New York.
-It was released as a digital download on July 5, 2005.
+Download Series Volume 3 is a live album by the rock band Grateful Dead.
+It was recorded on October 26, 1971, at the Palestra in Rochester, New York, and released as a digital download on July 5, 2005.

-This was the fifth show with new band member Keith Godchaux on keyboards.
-He was added as a member because of the failing health of Ron "Pigpen" McKernan.
-This release is an almost complete concert; it drops "Beat It On Down the Line" which was played after "Loser".
+This marks the fifth show with new keyboardist Keith Godchaux, who joined the band due to Ron "Pigpen" McKernan's declining health.
+This release presents an almost complete concert, with the exception of "Beat It On Down the Line" which was played after "Loser" but was omitted from the album.
 The album was mastered in HDCD by Jeffrey Norman.